List of Totally Spies! characters: Phoebe

-Phoebe is Mandy's mother who also has long dark hair and a snooty nasal-pitched voice.
+Phoebe Chapman is Mandy's mom who also has long black hair, violet eyes, and speaks with a nasal-pitched voice.
 She first appears in the season 3 episode "Forward to the Past" where, in 1975, she wears hippie clothing and had worked on the school news magazine at Beverly Hills High.
 She has a few appearances later in the season such as the episode "Dental?
-More Like Mental", she disciplines Mandy for her poor grades by not only grounding her but also withholding her platinum credit card.
-In the episode "Evil G.L.A.D.I.S Much?" she helps Mandy by buying out the Yves Mont Blanc store.
+More Like Mental", where she disciplines Mandy for her poor grades by not only grounding her but also withholding her platinum credit card.
+In the episode "Evil G.L.A.D.I.S Much?", she refuses to help Mandy buy out the Yves Mont Blanc store.